 Adjusted Score: 74682%

 Critics Consensus: The Dead Don't Die dabbles with tones and themes to varying degrees of success, but sharp wit and a strong cast make this a zom-com with enough brains to consume.

 In the sleepy small town of Centerville, something is not quite right.
 The moon hangs large and low in the...
 [More]

 Critics Consensus: The role of a lifetime for Matthew McConaughey, The Beach Bum is set apart by Harmony Korine's distinctive style, but that isn't always enough to offset the unfocused story.

 Moondog is a fun-loving, pot-smoking, beer-drinking writer who lives life on his own terms in Florida.
 If he can put...
 [More]

 Critics Consensus: Yesterday may fall short of fab, but the end result is still a sweetly charming fantasy with an intriguing -- albeit somewhat under-explored -- premise.

-Jack Malik (Himesh Patel, BBC's Eastenders) is a struggling singer-songwriter in a tiny English seaside town whose dreams of fame...
+Jack Malik is a struggling singer-songwriter in an English seaside town whose dreams of fame are rapidly fading, despite the...
 [More]

 Critics Consensus: It follows as many genre conventions as it mocks, but Isn't It Romantic is a feel-good rom-com with some satirical bite -- and a star well-suited for both.

-New York City architect Natalie works hard to get noticed at her job but is more likely to be asked...
+Natalie is a New York architect who works hard to get noticed at her job, but is more likely to...
 [More]

 Critics Consensus: Papi Chulo is a cross-cultural comedy that mostly avoids the pitfalls of its premise, largely thanks to the chemistry between its well-matched leads.